t-affeldt/regional_weather/README.md

 Regional Weather controls its effects with the local climate in mind.
 Experience the humid air of the rain forest and harsh desert sandstorms.

+## Troubleshooting
+Regional Weather depends on [Climate API](https://github.com/t-affeldt/climate_api) in order to function.
+Generally speaking, most mods should be compatible to it.

+If you notice __odd movement speeds__ or jump heights of players, you should check for mods that also modify player physics.
+Use a compatibility mod like [player_monoids](https://github.com/minetest-mods/player_monoids) or [playerphysics](https://forum.minetest.net/viewtopic.php?t=22172) to get rid of this problem.
+This requires the conflicting mod to also support the chosen compatibility layer.

+Mods that __modify the sky__ (including skybox, moon, sun, stars and clouds) are sadly not fully compatible because they conflict with Climate API's sky system.
+You should deactivate the sky features in either mod.
+You can do this in Climate API's settings using the ``Override the skybox`` option.
+If you're a mod maker then you can also optionally depend on climate_api and use ``climate_api.skybox.add_layer(playername, layer_name, options)`` to register your skybox change in a compatible way.
+Note that you need __at least Minetest v5.2.0__ for skybox changes to have any effect.

+Conflicting skybox changes include the ``weather`` mod included in vanilla __Minetest Game__.
+You will want to disable that mod in order to use the more advanced cloud system introduced by Climate API.
+Head to ``Settings → All Settings → Games → Minetest Game`` and set ``Enable weather`` to ``Disabled``.
+This setting will only exist if you are using Minetest Game v5.2.0 or higher.

+If you experience __performance issues__, the *Performance* section of Climate API's configuration section is a great place to start looking for a solution.

+The following mods are recommended to be installed alongside Regional Weather:
+- [Climate API](https://github.com/t-affeldt/climate_api) (required): The necessary weather engine that this mod is built upon
+- [Moon Phases](https://github.com/t-affeldt/minetest_moon_phase): Complements weather effects with dynamic sky changes and a full moon cycle
+- [Sailing Kit](https://github.com/t-affeldt/sailing_kit) (Fork): Uses Climate API's new wind system to sail across the sea.
+- [Lightning](https://github.com/minetest-mods/lightning): Adds to heavy rain by enabling additional lightning effects
+- [Farming](https://github.com/minetest/minetest_game/tree/master/mods/farming) (as part of MTG) or [Farming Redo](https://forum.minetest.net/viewtopic.php?t=9019): Add farmland and crops to grow food.
+Farmland wil turn wet during rain effects.
+- [Fire](https://github.com/minetest/minetest_game/tree/master/mods/fire) (as part of MTG): Adds fires that can be caused by lightning strikes and other effects and will be extinguished during rain effects.
+- [Ambience](https://notabug.org/TenPlus1/ambience): Plays some nice ambient sound effects based on where you are.

+For easier installation, you can get a lot of these mods as part of my [Climate Modpack](https://github.com/t-affeldt/climate).

+## Configuration Options
+You can find all mod configuration options in your Minetest launcher.
+Go to ``Settings → All Settings → Mods → regional_weather`` to change them.
+Also check out the options inside the ``climate_api`` section for additional configuration options, including performance tweaks and feature switches.

+### Features
+- ``Cause player damage`` (default true):
+	If set to true, sand storms and hail will damage affected players over time.
+- ``Place snow layers`` (default true):
+	If set to true, snow layers will stack up during snowy weather.
+- ``Freeze river water`` (default true):
+	If set to true, river water sources will freeze at low temperatures and melt when it gets warmer again.
+	This process does not affect regular ice blocks because it adds its own temporary ones.
+- ``Place rain puddles`` (default true):
+	If set to true, water puddles will form during rain or when snow layers have melted.
+- ``Hydrate farmland`` (default true):
+	If set to true, rain will cause dry farmland to turn wet.
+	Requires *farming* or *farming_redo* mod.
+- ``Extinguish fire`` (bool true):
+	If set to true, fires will be extinguished during rain showers.
+	Requires *fire* mod.

+### World Configuration
+- ``Maximum height of weather effects`` (default 120):
+	No visual effects will be applied above this height.
+	This value defaults to normal cloud height (120 nodes above sea level).
+- ``Minimum height of weather effects`` (default -50):
+	No visual effects will be applied below this height.
+	This will prevent unwanted visuals within large underground caves.

 ## License information
 ### Source Code
 Unless otherwise stated, this source code is written entirely by myself.